Ahmedwaleed22/pharmago-supplier-frontend/docs/implementation-complete.md

 - Backward compatibility maintained
 - Production-ready quality

-The pharmacy profile management system is now ready for deployment and use! 🚀
+The supplier profile management system is now ready for deployment and use! 🚀